 "Hercules": And I always thought Thor stank less.

 "Thor": Hey, below the belt...

-In the film Sinbad the Sailor, when Sinbad (who is, unbeknownst to most, also Prince Ahmed of Dariabar) is told by the barber Melik that assassins are out to kill Ahmed, he replies, "Why?
+- In Sinbad the Sailor, when Sinbad (who is, unbeknownst to most, also Prince Ahmed of Dariabar) is told by the barber Melik that assassins are out to kill Ahmed, he replies, "Why?
 I understand he's a splendid fellow!"

 Bruce: A guy who dresses up like a bat clearly has issues.

-Also inverted in the sixth Harry Potter movie when Harry is reading the wizarding newspaper in a Muggle restaurant.
+- Also inverted in Harry Potter and the Half-Blood Prince when Harry is reading the wizarding newspaper in a Muggle restaurant.